raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

 This part is optional - if you don't have a Blinkt or don't want to put lights on your timelapse camera, you can skip this section.

-1. If you have not done so already, attach the Blinkt to your Zero, ensuring that it is powered off first.
-The Blinkt *must* be attached with the curved edges matching the curved edges of the Zero to avoid permanently damaging it.
+1. If you have not done so already, attach the Blinkt to your Pi Zero, ensuring that it is powered off first.
+The Blinkt must be attached with the curved edges matching the curved edges of the Pi Zero to avoid permanently damaging it.

   ![Attach the Blinkt](images/attach-blinkt.png)

-1. Once the Blinkt is attached and the Zero is switched on, you can add some code to your program to control the lights.
+1. Once the Blinkt is attached and the Pi Zero is switched on, you can add some code to your program to control the lights.

 1. Add a new line of code with the other `import` statements to import the functions we need from the blinkt library: